hpowell20/cs2063-master/Fall2022/labs/Lab3/README.md

 2. Click the Back button and then Start again
 3. Do this a few times
 4. Now begin using the device back button to traverse the task backstack.

+**OPTIONAL - Task 12**
+Should you feel like getting the photos to save across all different API levels see this [post](https://stackoverflow.com/questions/63776744/save-bitmap-image-to-specific-location-of-gallery-android-10)
+1. Modify the save code to use the different save methods
+  * This code will be provided in the starting code for the next lab should you not run out of time week.

 **Writeup Task**